-India, China need cleaner air just to keep death rate steady
+India, China need cleaner air just to steady death rate

 New Delhi — Never mind lowering the rate of death from air pollution in India and China.
 Just keeping those rates steady will demand urgent action to clear the skies, according to a report published Tuesday.

 The findings — gleaned from a new global model for how changes in outdoor air pollution could translate into changes in disease rates — highlight a demographic quirk of Asia’s two fastest-growing economies, where young populations have so far kept pollution-related mortality relatively low even amid breakneck economic development at steep environmental cost.